Tyrn/wei/the-insider-en.typ

 two o'clock, he found that he was not the only one there.
 In the bed, coiled like  a doughnut, a  cute girl  of about  seventeen  years  age was sleeping tranquilly.
-Bemish  pulled the blanket  off  her  and found her  to be quite naked -  Adani  probably brought her  in the evening and  he  was afraid  of bothering the  master, busy with calculations -  the girl waited and  waited some more and fell asleep.
+Bemish  pulled the blanket  off  her  and found her  to be quite naked---Adani  probably brought her  in the evening and  he  was afraid  of bothering the  master, busy with calculations---the girl waited and  waited some more and fell asleep.

-     Once Bemish  raised  the blanket, the girl got  cold  - she woke up and stared at Bemish with her eyes, large and round like the moon.
+     Once Bemish  raised  the blanket, the girl got  cold---she woke up and stared at Bemish with her eyes, large and round like the moon.
 She had small budding  breasts with  tiny nipples,  heavy thighs and long white legs.
 Her pubic hair  was shaved off.
 The  girl  looked  at Bemish  unabashedly, as if